wube-anomeg/api-coding-challenge/README.md

 ### Or you can run the app from your local terminal using the following steps below:

-Note.The CUSTOMER and ACCOUNTS tables are prepopulated in the database with some sample data at startup.
+Note.
+The CUSTOMER and ACCOUNTS tables are prepopulated in the database with some sample data at startup.

 You can check the data in the database by navigating to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) in your browser.